An Actual Comment from an Employee Who Left:

 “We got a brand new manager who had no experience in this role.
 She wasn’t trained well.
 She didn’t welcome feedback from employees.
 It made for a very stressful work environment.”

-A change in manager can easily derail existing employees as they try to understand how to work successfully with their new manager and as we see in this example; could potentially lead to employee turnover.
-Investing in a New Manager Assimilation process, can easily condense months of time when managers and employees get to know each other into just a few intense hours.
+A change in manager can easily derail existing employees as they try to understand how to work successfully with their new manager.
+As we see in this example, this could potentially lead to employee turnover.
+Investing in a New Manager Assimilation process can easily condense the time it takes for managers and employees get to know each from months to just a few intense hours.
 New Manager Assimilations work most effectively when facilitated by someone with excellent facilitation and coaching skills.